farmergreg/kinesis-advantage-2/README.md

-# Kinesis Advantage 2 Custom Layouts
+# Kinesis Advantage 2 Macros and Keyboard Layouts
 Keyboard layouts and macros for the Kinesis Advantage 2 keyboard.

 Please feel free to submit your custom macros and layouts!